 Emotional pain is part of our experience as human beings.
-Give an Hour provides care and support for those who otherwise might not receive it by harnessing the skill, expertise, and generosity of volunteer mental health professionals across the country.
-Give an Hour exists for those who don't have access to compassionate mental health care.
-Licensed mental health providers have joined Give an Hour to change the direction of mental health and volunteer to provide direct services.
+Give an Hour provides care and support for those who otherwise might not receive it by harnessing the skill, expertise and generosity of volunteer mental health professionals across the country.
+Since 2005, Give an Hour has focused on providing free mental health care to active duty, National Guard and Reserve service members, veterans, and their families.
+In 2016, we began expanding our efforts to address the mental health needs of additional populations.